rgeo/activerecord-postgis-adapter/README.md

 gem 'ffi-geos'
 ```

-_JRuby support for Rails 4.x was added in version 2.2.0_
+_JRuby support for Rails 4.0 and 4.1 was added in version 2.2.0_

 #### Version 0.6.x supports ActiveRecord 3.x